Stijn-Vdh/Mars_Project_Client/README.md

 ---

-*Client readme written by Liam Deferm and Daniel Vlaeminck*
+*Written by Liam Deferm and Daniel Vlaeminck*